Book of Kells - Thames and Hudson

 Seeking to continue book packaging in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath founded his own publishing house, with offices in London and New York, in autumn 1949.
 Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

 Of the ten titles published on Thames & Hudson’s first list in 1950, the English Cathedrals, with photographs by Martin Hürlimann, was the first and most successful.
-The company’s strong belief in the longevity of books remained evident, as it stayed in print until 1971.
-Also in the first year, Albert Einstein’s “Out of My Later Years” was published, an early indicator of the program’s broad scope.
-As the list gradually expanded from ten titles in 1950 to 144 in 1955, the company moved its offices from High Holborn and, in 1956, relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, becoming the epicenter of book publishing in London.
+The company’s strong belief in the longevity of books was evident from the start, with titles remaining in print until 1971.
+The first publication also included “Out of My Later Years” by Albert Einstein, an early indicator of the program’s scope.
+As the list gradually expanded from ten titles in 1950 to 144 in 1955, the company moved its offices from High Holborn and in 1956 relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, becoming the epicenter of book publishing in London.
 The manufacturing remained at this address, eventually expanding to five houses by 1999, when it returned to High Holborn.

 Other important series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, who since the 1950s contributed to pioneering interest in archaeology, both in book form and on television.
 Over 34 titles have been published in the series over 34 years.
 The large-format *Great Civilizations* series, published in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.